Wednesday, 2 December 2015

 A frustrating morning dealing with work issues and then having to endure some noisy builders putting up an extension on next door's property was getting to me - but this is where I live, Kingham, a village that has become unrecognisable from when we first came to live here and where no one who now moves here seems satisfied with what they have got and feel honour bound to increase the value of their already astronomically priced property by adding yet another bedroom or extension.

-Eleven o' clock arrived and with the sun shining I could take no more so decamped for Farmoor and some further communing with the two Grey Phalaropes still endlessly patrolling the northern edge of the smaller of the two reservoirs.
+Eleven o' clock arrived and with the sun shining I could take no more so decamped for Farmoor Reservoir and some further communing with the two Grey Phalaropes still endlessly patrolling the northern edge of the smaller of the two reservoirs.

 A few more birders and photographers were present today, doubtless taking advantage of the finer spell of weather although the wind was still brisk and chilly out of the southwest.